awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

          The path of the client code file is :file:`./src/main/java/YOUR_API_RESOURCE_NAME/YOUR_APP_NAME_XXXXClient.java`.

-         So for an app named :code:`useamplify` with an API resource named :code:`xyz123`, the path of the code file might be :file:`./src/main/java/xyz123/useamplifyabcdClient.java`.
-The API client name would be :code:`useamplifyabcdClient`.
+         So, for an app named :code:`useamplify` with an API resource named :code:`xyz123`, the path of the code file will be :file:`./src/main/java/xyz123/useamplifyabcdClient.java`.
+The API client name will be :code:`useamplifyabcdClient`.

          - Find the resource name of your API by running :code:`amplify status`.